runderwood/spst/README.md

 - so you shouldn't use an unprojected lat/lon srs.
 - on my laptop, which is decent, it takes just under 7 seconds to build the idw and calculate global moran's i for 1000 features.
 - i know that's not very fast.
-- you should try doing 100000 features.
+- you should try doing 100000 features. or don't.
+- 10000 features takes about 12 mins. lolz.
 - there's also a small memory leak, but i'm not sure if it's something i'm doing wrong with geos or ogr or what. i'll get around to it.